redox-os/website/content/faq.en.md

 #### No need for C/C++ exploit mitigations

-The microkernel design written in Rust protects against C/C++ memory defects.
+The microkernel design written in Rust protects against memory defects that one might see in C/C++ programs.

 By isolating the system components from the kernel, the [attack surface](https://en.wikipedia.org/wiki/Attack_surface) is very limited.

 #### Improved security and reliability without significant performance impact

-As the kernel is small, it uses less memory to do its work and the limited kernel code size helps to keep it close to bug-free status ([KISS](https://en.wikipedia.org/wiki/KISS_principle) goal).
+As the kernel is small, it uses less memory to do its work.
+The limited kernel code size helps to keep its close to bug-free status ([KISS](https://en.wikipedia.org/wiki/KISS_principle)).

 Rust's safe and fast language design, combined with the small kernel code size, helps ensure a reliable, performant and easy to maintain core.

 #### Thread-safety

-The C/C++ support for thread-safety is quite fragile, and it is very easy to write a program that looks safe to run across multiple threads, but which introduces subtle bugs or security holes.
+The C/C++ support for thread-safety is quite fragile.
+As such, it is very easy to write a program that looks safe to run across multiple threads, but which introduces subtle bugs or security holes.
 If one thread accesses a piece of state at the same time that another thread is changing it, the whole program can exhibit some truly confusing and bizarre bugs.

-But in Rust this kind of bug is easy to avoid, the same type system that keeps us from writing memory unsafety prevents us from writing dangerous concurrent access patterns
+In Rust, this kind of bug is easy to avoid: the same type system that keeps us from writing memory unsafety prevents us from writing dangerous concurrent access patterns

 #### Rust-written Drivers

-Drivers written in Rust are likely to have fewer bugs and therefore are more secure.
+Drivers written in Rust are likely to have fewer bugs and are therefore more secure.

 - [Currently supported devices](#which-devices-does-redox-support)

 #### ZFS-inspired filesystem

-Redox uses RedoxFS as the default filesystem, it supports similar features as [ZFS](https://docs.freebsd.org/en/books/handbook/zfs/) with a written-in-Rust implementation.
+Redox uses RedoxFS as the default filesystem.
+It supports similar features as [ZFS](https://docs.freebsd.org/en/books/handbook/zfs/) with a written-in-Rust implementation.

 Expect high performance and data safety (copy-on-write, data integrity, volumes, snapshots, hardened against data loss).